Balloon Land: Plot

 The cartoon starts with a short tour of Balloon Land featuring an entire population of balloon people and animals.
-After a very short tour of people working near and around the town, it demonstrated an experimental human-making machine that makes humans.
-An employee was seen filling up the air on two kids, which were a boy and a girl.
-While the girl gets filled up, the employee warned the little boy to watch out for the Pincushion Man.
-Without incident, the boy immediately denied the warning saying that he is not afraid of him, but the girl does not want to get killed by him.
-He angrily took the girl with her, and they both walked into the balloon forest.
-After jumping over a huge gate, they see the darkness.
-While looking around, a large gray and red tree that resembles an owl scares them away, sending the kids running until crashing into a brown and green tree across the pathway.
-With the boy faking that he is not scared at all, the tree almost grabbed the girl with the branch that resembles a hand, but the boy swipes it in time to escape.
-Meanwhile, we then see the Pincushion Man hiding behind a rock until popping it.
+People are shown working in and around the town.
+A machine that inflates the human-shaped balloons that make up the populace is being operated by a balloon man.
+The man uses a hose to inflate a boy and girl.
+The man warns them of the Pincushion Man, a non-balloon creature who lives in the woods and pops balloons.
+The boy immediately dismisses the warning saying that he is not afraid of the Pincushion Man, and enters the woods.
+The girl is afraid, but follows the boy anyway.
+After leaving through the gate at the edge of town, they walk through the dark forest.
+While looking around, a large gray and red tree scares them.
+They run away and crash into a brown and green tree.
+With the boy faking that he is not scared at all, the tree comes to life and tries to grab the girl, but the boy swipes it and they escape.

+Meanwhile, the Pincushion Man hides behind a balloon rock before popping it.
 He describes himself as the "Terror of Balloon Land" while popping flowers, rocks, and trees.
-The two kids continued to walk through the forest.
-The boy describes the Pincushion Man as a fake person.
-The Pincushion Man was just inches away from the kids, and after standing on a pathway, he turns around and saw the two kids walking.
-He immediately hides behind a green and red tree and immediately scares the kids.
-While the kids' huddle in fear, he grabs one of the needles and tries to poke the kids with it but misses.
-Trying to get the target, the kids immediately avoid the needle that was held by the Pincushion Man which instead popped four cherries on a brown tree.
-The Pincushion Man then began chasing the kids but gets swiped by a small colorful tree which sends him flying backward and causing a short daze.
-After the kids passed by the owl tree from earlier, they jumped over the huge gate just in time for the Pincushion Man to ram over and crash into the locked door.
-In frustration, he bangs on the door wanting to come into Balloon Land.
-The kids immediately run off, but a civilian that was standing right next to the gate immediately answered the door with a small door on top of the huge door.
-The civilian denies the Pincushion's exclamation because he already knew what the Pincushion Man was planning to do.
-The Pincushion Man then asked something different saying that he wants to give the civilian a surprise.
-He accepts it and decides to do the unthinkable.
-After opening the gate to let the Pincushion Man in, he told the man what the surprise was, which is a prank.
-The Pincushion Man used one of his needles and popped his first civilian.
+The two kids, unaware of his proximity, continued to walk through the forest.
+The boy describes the Pincushion Man as fake.
+The Pincushion Man then spots the oblivious kids.
+He hides behind a green and red tree and scares the kids.
+While the kids huddle in fear, he grabs one of the needles and tries to poke the kids with it but misses.
+The Pincushion Man then chases the kids but runs into a small colorful tree which sends him flying backward and allows the kids to escape through the town gate into Balloon Land.
+In frustration, he bangs on the gate wanting to come into Balloon Land.
+The kids immediately run off, but a civilian that was standing right next to the gate hears the Pincushion Man and talks to him through the gate.
+The Pincushion Man tricks the civilian, who at first refused him entry, into opening the gate.
+After gaining entry, the Pincushion Man pops the civilian, mocking him for believing the Pincushion Man's lie.